 As is common practice with a Green Bond, an independent expert has assessed the Dutch Green Bond.
 For the green bond in 2023, the DSTA updated the Green Bond Framework in order to ensure it is aligned with the new EU Taxonomy.

-On 8 september 2023, the updated Green Bond Framework was published, with a particular focus on water investments such as the Dutch Delta Fund (“blue expenditures”).
+On 8 September 2023, the updated Green Bond Framework was published, with a particular focus on water investments such as the Dutch Delta Fund (“blue expenditures”).
 The expenditures for these specific investments have been mapped against the amendments to the EU Taxonomy which were released this June.
 Of all twelve eligible economic activities in the Framework, eleven meet all of the required technical screening criteria, while all economic activities meet the substantial contribution criteria.
-The new Green DSL is the first triple-A sovereign issuance to have “blue” activities fully mapped to the EU Taxonomy.
+The Green DSL 2044 is the first triple-A sovereign issuance to have “blue” activities fully mapped to the EU Taxonomy.

 In addition to the “blue expenditures” also expenditures related to renewable energy, energy efficiency and clean transportation are covered under the Green Bond Framework.